 What are collagen peptides and hydrolyzed collagen?

-Due to their small size, they easily dissolve in both hot and cold water.
-Not to mention they’re practically odorless and tasteless.
+Due to their small size, collagen peptides easily dissolve in both hot and cold water.
+Not to mention collagen peptides are practically odorless and tasteless.
 And these are all highly desirable features when it comes to powder supplements.

 What is the difference between hydrolyzed collagen and collagen peptides

 Hydrolyzed collagen is simply another name for the same product; collagen peptides.
 Since hydrolysis refers to the process that collagen peptides go through in order to be broken down into smaller chains of amino acids, we use the terms hydrolyzed collagen and collagen peptides interchangeably.
 That’s why sometimes you will hear them referred to as hydrolyzed collagen peptides.